CBIOMES/global-ocean-model/docs/runs.rst

 Computations
 ************

-This following recipes allow users to visualize CBIOMES-global (alpha version), reproduce it using the ocean model (:numref:`rerun-alpha-version`), post-process native grid output (:numref:`postprocess`), and experiment with the ocean model (:numref:`experiment`).
+This following recipes allow users to visualize CBIOMES-global (alpha version) (:numref:`visualize-alpha-version`), reproduce it using the ocean model (:numref:`rerun-alpha-version`), post-process native grid output (:numref:`postprocess`), and experiment with the ocean model (:numref:`experiment`).